July 2007. The mixed drink scene has changed quite a bit since this was written, but my overall feel about Teardrop Cocktail Lounge is unchanged.

 Their obsession isn’t just with fresh fruits; it is also in digging up original ingredients – even making them in-house if necessary.
 A Mai Tai reaches an entirely new level of complexity with the addition of house falernum, a floral, slightly sweet syrup redolent of almond, oranges, and spices.
 Add house-made orgeat and house curacao, and at the first sip conversation will come to a halt, before you start passing it to your companions.
 I’ve never had a Mai Tai this complex!
 Moving on, I tried a friend’s Dee Cee’s Fuego with scotch, pomegranate molasses, and Carpano Antica vermouth.
 A quick flame of orange peel adds a caramelized orange note.
 Amazing.

 Sake drinks are all the rage, and they have several.
-The Asia 76 made with vodka, house-made orangecello (an incredibly fragrant orange liquor), and hou hou shu sparkling sake, and their Sake Sangria, a wonderful and refreshing mix of seasonal fruit, Hakutsuru sake, Oregon pinot gris, brandy, and spices.
+The Asia 76 at Teardrop Lounge is made with vodka, house-made orangecello (an incredibly fragrant orange liquor), and hou hou shu sparkling sake, and their Sake Sangria, a wonderful and refreshing mix of seasonal fruit, Hakutsuru sake, Oregon pinot gris, brandy, and spices.
 The sweetness comes entirely from the fruit, the end result a smooth elixir.
-A friend described it far better than I can “…one of the sexiest drinks around.
-Goodness, I am blushing just thinking about it.
-The ripe round fruitiness of the sake, a backbone of brandy and the flinty pinot gris all work so very well together.
+A friend described it far better than I can “…one of the sexiest drinks around.”
+The ripe round fruitiness of the sake, a backbone of brandy and the flinty pinot gris all work very well together.
 Add to that having a luscious peach slip into your mouth every other sip, makes this one I will definitely order again”.
 Wow.
 Chopsticks are provided to pick the slices of peaches and berries out of the glass.

 The beer list shows mixed promise with 17 choices.
 On the microbrew side are Great Divide, Lost Coast, Downtown Brown, Pyramid Hefeweizen, and Terminal Gravity IPA.
 Belgian beers make a strong stand: Achel 8 blond, Delerium Tremens, Dupont Saison Foret, La Chouffe, St. Bernardus Witbier, Urthel Hop-It Double I.P.A., and La Fin du Monde, Canada.
 Finally they have a small selection of international beers: EKU Pilsner, Frankiskaner Hefe-Dunkel, Pilsner Urquell, Samuel Smith Oatmeal Stout, Tecate, and Bitburger Drive.
 Prices are quite reasonable, though, as you would expect, some of the Belgians are quite a bit more.